Jet buffeted by winds before overshooting Halifax runway: investigator

-HALIFAX — The Boeing 747 cargo jet that overshot a runway at Halifax’s international airport on Wednesday had touched down in rainy conditions while being buffeted by a crosswind with a potential tailwind, the Transportation Safety Board of Canada said Thursday.
+HALIFAX — The Boeing 747 cargo jet that overshot a Halifax runway this week had touched down in rainy conditions while being buffeted by a crosswind with a potential tailwind, the Transportation Safety Board of Canada said Thursday.

-The four crew members suffered minor injuries and the empty SkyLease Cargo plane was badly damaged when it slid 210 metres off the end of Runway 14 at Halifax Stanfield International Airport.
+The four crew members suffered minor injuries and the empty SkyLease Cargo plane was badly damaged on Wednesday when it slid 210 metres off the end of Runway 14 at Halifax Stanfield International Airport.

 As it skidded down a slight, grassy embankment, the plane hit a large localizer antenna, its landing gear collapsed, two of its four engines were torn off and there was a small fire under the tail section — caused by one of the severed engines.

-“I believe it was the pilot’s request for that runway, but that’s preliminary,” lead investigator Austin Adams told a media briefing at a hotel near the airport.
+“I believe it was the pilot’s request (to use) that runway, but that’s preliminary,” lead investigator Austin Adams told a media briefing at a hotel near the airport.

 He said weather data recorded seven minutes before the aircraft landed showed the wind was gusting at 33 kilometres per hour from the west at 250 degrees.

-He said the aircraft, headed in a southeasterly direction, was hit by a strong crosswind, which included the potential for a “quarterly tailwind.”
+The aircraft, headed in a southeasterly direction, was hit by a strong crosswind, which included the potential for a “quarterly tailwind,” Adams said.

+“Ideally an airplane wants to land into the wind,” he said, but added that landing decisions are also based on the aircraft and the runway’s navigational aids.

 Aviation analyst and former safety board investigator Larry Vance has said it appears the plane landed with a tailwind — something he called an “immediate red flag.”